anandaPamungkas/aquas-seqelize-migration/README.md

 * do the migration using this command "sequelize db:migrate"

 * add data into the database table using this command "npx sequelize db:seed:all"

+* add new administrator manually to administrator table, for the password column at administrator table encrypt it with bcrypt"